Richard Martin (lord mayor of London): Marriage and family

 Richard Martin married Dorcas Ecclestone (1537-1599) sometime before 1562.
 Martin had a silver medal with their portraits made to commemorate their marriage.
 The medal was designed by Steven Corneliszoon van Herwijck who was working in London in 1562.

 They had five sons and one daughter.

 Both Martins were active in radical religious causes including the Admonition Controversy, part of an effort to encourage the queen to further reform Protestantism in England.

 The country house at Highgate later known as Lauderdale House was built for him in 1582.

 The Martins' son Captain John Martin commanded the Benjamin under Drake in the 1585–1586 expedition.
 On his return, John Martin married Mary Brandon (born 1566), daughter of Robert Brandon, Chamberlain of London, on 23 May 1586 at St Vedast, Foster Lane.
 John Martin became a Councilman of the Jamestown Colony of Virginia in 1607 and was the proprietor of Martin's Brandon Plantation on the south bank of the James River, apparently named after his wife's family.

 Another son, Richard (died 1616), served with his father as a master-worker at the mint from 1599 to 1607.

 Their daughter Dorcas married Sir Julius Caesar, later Chancellor of the Exchequer and Master of the Rolls under James I.

-His 13X great-grandson is British horror actor Nathan Head.